collective-soundworks/soundworks/README.md

 - `display(div:Element)`
   The `display` method displays a graphical representation of the setup in the `div` DOM element provided as an argument.
 - `addClassToPosition(setupDisplay:Element, index: Number, className:String = 'player')`
-  In the `Setup` graphical representation that lies in the `setupDisplay` DOM element (which had to be created by the `.displaySetup(div)` method), this method adds the class `className` to the position corresponding to the index `index` in the setup.
+  In the `Setup` graphical representation that lies in the `setupDisplay` DOM element (which had to be created by the `.displaySetup(div)` method), this method adds the class `className` to the position corresponding to the index in the setup.
 - `removeClassFromPosition(setupDisplay:Element, index: Number, className:String = 'player')`
-  In the `Setup` graphical representation that lies in the `setupDisplay` DOM element (which had to be created by the `.displaySetup(div)` method), this method removes the class `className` from the position corresponding to the index `index` in the setup.
+  In the `Setup` graphical representation that lies in the `setupDisplay` DOM element (which had to be created by the `.displaySetup(div)` method), this method removes the class `className` from the position corresponding to the index in the setup.

 Below is an example of the `ClientSetup` module in use.